 “We may perceive from all our instructions that a strong and lively faith is the solid foundation of all virtue.” – Foundress Catherine McAuley

 Inspired by Faith is one of our Core Values at Merion Mercy.
-As an independent, Catholic, college preparatory school, we have the privilege of guiding each young woman on her personal spiritual journey for a precious four years.
-Each student arrives at MMA at a unique moment in her life—some may be curious seekers, and some may hold deeply rooted beliefs.
+As an independent, Catholic, college preparatory school, we have the privilege of guiding your daughter on her personal spiritual journey for a precious four years.
+She arrives at MMA at a unique moment in her life—she may be a curious seeker, or may hold deeply rooted beliefs.
 All are welcome to learn and to grow in a nurturing environment that values and responds to the distinct spiritual development of each student.

 Celebrating God Together

 As a Catholic community of faith, our students, faculty, and staff worship together by participating in prayer services and celebrating the Eucharist.
 We begin each day in prayer led by Campus Ministry student leaders.
-Each Thursday, students and faculty gather for the Weekly Reset, with members of our school community offering scripture readings, prayers for intercession and reflections.
+During our Monthly Reset, students and faculty gather for scripture readings, prayers for intercession and personal reflections.

 We celebrate Holy Days of Obligation, Mercy Day, Thanksgiving, Advent, Christmas, Respect Life, Ash Wednesday, Ring Mass, Baccalaureate, and Alumnae Reunions in the beautiful Convent Chapel adjacent to the Convent of Mercy.